• Skip to primary navigation

 FAQ

-• How to buy pork chops - I always look for chops that are pinkish-red in color and avoid those that are pale in color or have a dark-colored bone or dark spots on the fat.
+• Can I Use Bone-In Pork Chops?
+Yes, bone-in pork chops are perfect for this recipe!
+Always look for chops that are pinkish-red in color and avoid those that are pale in color or have a dark-colored bone or dark spots on the fat.

 Troubleshooting Common Issues